Azure/azure-sdk/docs/cpp/design.md

 {% include requirement/MUST id="general-namespaces-registration" %} register the chosen namespace with the [Architecture Board].
 Open an issue to request the namespace.
 See [the registered namespace list](registered_namespaces.html) for a list of the currently registered namespaces.

-> TODO: How do we link to a PascalCase version of registered_namespaces.html ?

 {% include requirement/MUST id="cpp-design-naming-namespaces-details" %} place private implementation details in a `Details` namespace.

 {% highlight cpp %}